 We invite you to watch their captivating videos and actively engage with their content, including their social media links above.
 Liking, commenting, and sharing their work goes a long way in fueling their creative fire.

-We're also inviting you to explore any sponsorships and partnerships highlighted in the video description of "~ CRUISING IN A TINY SAILBOAT (part 3) ~ Ocean Wave Surfing At 9+ knots!", or directly on YouTube.
+We're also inviting you to explore any sponsorships and partnerships highlighted in the "~ CRUISING IN A TINY SAILBOAT (part 3) ~ Ocean Wave Surfing At 9+ knots!" video description, or directly on YouTube.
 By considering their offerings or purchasing services and items, you not only support John Jordan Sailing and Sea Stories but also the brands and collaborators they're associated with.

 If you have any feedback, corrections, or additional information about John Jordan Sailing and Sea Stories or their videos, please use the comment form below to share your thoughts with us.